mkb79/Audible/docs/source/auth/authorization.rst

    def custom_approval_callback():

        # You can let python check for the received Amazon mail and
        # open the approval link.
-The login function wait until
+The login function waits until
        # the callback function is executed.
 The returned value will be
        # ignored by the login function.